AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

       </tbody>
     </table>

       The video timeline uses as much screen real estate as what is made available to it.
-As such, when you resize the browser, the segments you added maintain their correct width.
+As such, the segments you added maintain their correct width when the browser is resized.

       To illustrate, the following three screenshots are using the same video.
 Notice that the width of each segment changes depending on the Timeline Scale setting.